Best Canon wide-angle lenses

 |

-This new version of the Tamron 10-24mm now features an integrated stabilizer (VC) that works very well.
-It has the widest focal range in its class of wide-angle lenses, superior to Canon’s classic 10-18mm and 10-22mm.
-This Tamron wide-angle lens has a solid construction with a total weight of 439g.
+This newer version of the Tamron 10-24mm now features an built-in stabilizer (VC) that works very well.
+It has the widest focal range in its class of wide-angle lenses, wider than Canon’s classic 10-18mm and 10-22mm.
+This Tamron wide-angle lens has a solid construction and a total weight of 439g.

-The maximum aperture of this lens in itself is not excellent, but the stabilization can help you in low-light situations.
-Sharpness tests demonstrate very good quality, especially in the center of the image and at the shortest focal lengths (between 10 and 15mm), superior to Canon wide angle lenses.
-The quality decreases in the angles but is still acceptable.
-If you are considering buying a Canon APS-C wide angle DSLR lens, I’m of the opinion that this is the most interesting lens today!
+The maximum aperture itself is not especially bright, but the stabilization can help you in low-light situations.
+Sharpness tests demonstrate very good quality, especially in the center of the image and at the shortest focal lengths (between 10 and 15mm), superior to Canon wide-angle lenses.
+Quality decreases in the corners but is still acceptable.
+If you are considering buying a Canon APS-C wide-angle DSLR lens, I think this is the most interesting lens today!

 2 – Canon EF-S 10-18mm f/4.5-5.6 IS STM